imagekitio/docs-keep-a-changelog/api-reference/media-api/copy-file.md

 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="includeVersions" type="boolean" %}
-Option to copy all versions of file.
-By default, only current version of file is copied.
-When set to `true`, all versions of file will be copied.
+Option to copy all versions of a file.
+By default, only the current version of the file is copied.
+When set to `true`, all versions of the file will be copied.

 **Default value** \- `false`
 {% endswagger-parameter %}